haraka/Haraka/docs/plugins/avg.md

 * session\_timeout

     Maximum number of seconds to wait for a reply to a command before failing.
 A timeout will cause a temporary failure to be sent to the remote MTA.

+* [defer]

+By default, this plugin defers when errors or timeouts are encountered.
+To fail open (let messages pass when errors are enounctered), set the error and/or timeout values to false.

+    [defer]
+    error=true
+    timeout=true